mariolukas/FabScanPi-Server/doc/HARDWARE.md

 Finally connect the 5V power supply to the Raspberry PI 2 and the 12V power supply to the Arduino.
 Turn both on.

+Developers can find the firmware source at: <a href="https://github.com/mariolukas/FabScan-Case">https://github.com/mariolukas/FabScanPi-Firmware</a>

 ### Part List ###